 First of all, and we mentioned this before, when women are used in sexual fantasies, they are sexually abused, even if they are untouched.
 So many men rape many women each day and commit adultery and fornication without laying a hand on them.
 Women also rape men and commit adultery and fornication in this way.
 Second, masturbation will not truly relieve the sexual pressure that you may feel.
 It may for a short moment, but in the long run it only creates a deeper desire and capacity for sex, which will lead to more masturbation and, ultimately, the desire for sexual intercourse and pornography.
 Third, everyone must also be absolutely aware of that even if a person doesn’t think of women or men while masturbating, this sin is still one of those unnatural vices that are amongst the worst sins that one can commit against God and nature.

-St. Alphonsus De Liguori, On Impurity: “Some will say that it is a trifling sin.
+St. Alphonsus De Liguori, The Four Principal Gates of Hell, On Impurity: “Some will say that it is a trifling sin.
 Is it a trifling sin?
 It is a mortal sin.
 St. Antoninus writes that such is the nauseousness of this sin that the devils themselves cannot endure it.
 Moreover, the Doctors of the Church say that certain demons, who have been superior to the rest, remembering their ancient dignity, disdain tempting to so loathsome a sin.
 Consider then how disgusting he must be to God, who, like a dog, is ever returning to his vomit, or wallowing like a pig in the stinking mire of this accursed vice (2 Pet.
 2:22).
-The impure say, moreover, "God has compassion on us who are subject to this vice, because He knows that we are flesh."
+The impure say, moreover, “God has compassion on us who are subject to this vice, because He knows that we are flesh.”
 What do you say?
 God has compassion on this vice?
 But you must know that the most horrible chastisements with which God has ever visited the earth have been drawn down by this vice.
 St. Jerome says that this is the only sin of which we read that it caused God to repent of having made man, for all flesh had become corrupted (Gen. 6:6-12).
 And so it is, St. Jerome says, that there is no sin which God punishes so rigorously, even upon earth, as this. … Principally on account of this sin did God destroy mankind, with the exception of eight persons, by the flood.
 It is a sin which God punishes, not only in the other life, but in this also.
-"Because," says God, "you have forgotten Me and turned your back upon Me, for a miserable pleasure of the flesh, I am resolved that even in this life you shall pay the price of your wickedness" (Ezek.
+“Because,” says God, “you have forgotten Me and turned your back upon Me, for a miserable pleasure of the flesh, I am resolved that even in this life you shall pay the price of your wickedness” (Ezek.
 23:35).”

-St. Alphonsus De Liguori, On Impurity: “You say, "God has compassion upon men subject to this sin."
+St. Alphonsus De Liguori, The Four Principal Gates of Hell, On Impurity: “You say, “God has compassion upon men subject to this sin.”
 But it is this sin that sends most men to Hell.
-St. Remigius says that the greater number of the damned are in Hell through this vice.
-Father Segneri writes that as this vice fills the world with sinners, so it fills Hell with damned souls; and before him St. Bernardine of Siena wrote: "This sin draws the whole world, as it were, into sin."
-And before him St. Bernard and St. Isidore said that "the human race is brought under the power of the devil more by lust than by all the other vices."
+St. Remigius says that the greater number of the damned are in Hell through this vice [of impurity].
+Father Segneri writes that as this vice fills the world with sinners, so it fills Hell with damned souls; and before him St. Bernardine of Siena wrote: “This sin draws the whole world, as it were, into sin.”
+And before him St. Bernard and St. Isidore said that “the human race is brought under the power of the devil more by lust than by all the other vices.”
 The reason is because this vice proceeds from the natural inclination of the flesh.
 Hence St. Thomas Aquinas says that the devil does not take such complacency in securing the commission of any other sin as of this, because the person who is plunged in this infernal mire remains lodged therein, and almost wholly unable to free himself again.”

 James 1:14-15 tells us that “every man is tempted, when he is drawn away of his own lust, and enticed.
 Then when lust hath conceived, it bringeth forth sin; and sin, when it is finished, bringeth forth death.”
 This verse is telling us that all sin begins with a thought, but that when we give in to the thought and act out the sin in deed or thought, we will sink deeper and deeper into sin.
 Sin always takes you farther than you wanted to go and keeps you longer than you wanted to stay.
 And with masturbation, there is a vicious circle.
 You are only temporarily satisfied.
 And the more you indulge in this activity, the more addicted you become to it.
 Then if you let yourself become enslaved to a sexual high, you will find that you need to go to increasingly extreme acts to maintain the same degree of excitement.
-I think the many daily perversions committed by sex addicts proves this case quite clearly.
+I think the many daily perversions committed by sex and masturbation addicts proves this case quite clearly.
 In John 8:34, Jesus warns us, “Verily, verily I say unto you, Whosoever committeth sin is the servant of sin.”